 |Advisory Board Members|

-Dave and his family are the benefactors behind Duffield Hall, a nanoscale science and engineering facility at Cornell University.
-They also support a companion animal welfare foundation, Maddie’s Fund (www.maddiesfund.org), which devotes its resources to helping create a no-kill nation.
-Additionally, Dave is an active supporter of his local schools and public services.
+Dave received a bachelor’s degree in electrical engineering and an MBA from Cornell University, and he and his family are the benefactors behind Duffield Hall, a nanoscale science and engineering facility at Cornell.
+They also support a companion animal welfare foundation, Maddie’s Fund, which devotes its resources to helping create a no-kill nation.

 |Timothy Ferguson is the Associate Provost for Information Technology and Chief Information Officer at Northern Kentucky University (NKU).
 As CIO since 2007, Tim is responsible for the technology infrastructure, application management and development, help desk, telecommunications, network, mobile and web areas.
 Tim is also responsible for the Enterprise Systems Group that manages the SAP Administrative Systems at NKU.
 Tim recently was recognized by Computerworld with the Premier 100 IT Leader 2011 award.
 Tim also serves on the Dell Platinum Advisory Council.
 Finally, his team was recognized for forward thinking technology with the 2008 Best of Kentucky Technology Visionary Award.In addition to his role as CIO, Tim also leads the Center for Applied Informatics(CAI).
 CAI is a technology collaboration platform and is part of the new and exciting College of Informatics.
 CAI was established to work on technology innovations that will assist international companies in being competitive in a global technology driven marketplace.
 This innovative research includes leadership in mobile app development for iPhone, iPad, android and many other platforms.
 The CAI has produced award winning apps with great partnerships with organizations all over the world.